-• We have discovered the QGP !

-• We have not located the critical point.

-• A beam energy scan will explore regions of lower temperature and higher chemical potential to find the critical point.

-• Can we extend the physics analysis at lower energies by introducing a target into the STAR detector ?
+- We have created a new state of matter consistent with the QGP! - We have not located the critical point. - A beam energy scan will explore regions of lower temperature and higher chemical potential to find the critical point. - Can we extend the physics analysis at lower energies by introducing a target into the STAR detector?